 - At the bottom of the Data Model Editor, click the Add Entity button to add a new entity to the model;

-- In the panel on the left side of the Data Model Editor, change the name of the new entity to UserEntity and then press return;
+- In the Data Model Inspector on the right side of the Xcode window, change the name of the new entity to UserEntity and then press return;

 - Next, go to the Data Model Inspector and change the Class to UserEntity;